Sequence0-chaitu/V-Scan-Automated-Third-Party-Risk-Assessment-Monitoring/README.md

 ## Web Dashboard

-V-Scan ships with a built-in web dashboard so you can submit scans and view results directly in the browser — no terminal required.
+V-Scan ships with a built-in web dashboard so you can submit scans and view results directly in the browser — no terminal required(If in need of terminal usage,refer below as mentioned).

 | Interface | URL | Purpose |
 |-----------|-----|---------|